secure-firmware/xilinx-kintex-audio-processing/doc/High-Level Design/Step 9-12_ Signal Reconstruction, Output Handling & Testbench Development.md

 2. **Step 10**: The normalized output is buffered and prepared for writing to an audio file or playback system.
 3. **Step 11**: A testbench is developed to simulate the full system, with clock generation, reset handling, and output verification.
 4. **Step 12**: Further test cases are defined to ensure complete coverage of edge cases and stress testing.

----

-### **Next Steps**:
-Would you like to run through some sample test cases, or begin working on integrating real audio data into the testbench?